-Back in Gunbalanya and there’s enough time on these Arnhem Land tours from Darwin for some retail therapy at Injalak, where it’s possible to purchase a piece of work by your guide.
-Then before we begin the long drive back to Darwin, we do a bit of a tour around town to see some of the infrastructure being funded in part by art sales and I have to say I leave feeling far more optimistic than when I arrived.
+We head back to Gunbalanya, where there’s enough time for some retail therapy at Injalak (it’s possible to purchase a piece of work by your guide).
+Before we begin the long drive back to Darwin, we do a bit of a tour around town to see some of the infrastructure being funded in part by art sales and I have to say I leave feeling far more optimistic than when I arrived.
 Things aren’t perfect, but these artists are choosing to turn up to work and are getting things done.

 Adam travelled as a guest of Top End Day Tours.